Buz Murdock: Character history

 After two years of adventuring with Tod, Buz briefly became ill with an unspecified malady.
 He missed the final four episodes of the second season.
-And, although he returned for the premiere of season three, after only a handful of episodes Buz would become ill and disappear from the show again, this time never to return.
-During the period of Buz's absence, Tod travelled and had adventures on his own.
-He can often be seen in some of these episodes writing letters to and having one-way phone conversations with an unseen Buz who is said to be hospitalized.
+And, although he returned for the premiere of season three, after only a handful of episodes Buz became ill and disappeared again from the show, this time never to return.
+During the period of Buz's absence, Tod traveled and had adventures on his own.
+He can often be seen in these episodes writing letters to and having one-way phone conversations with an unseen Buz, who is said to be hospitalized.
 George Maharis continued to receive on-screen credit for these episodes although Buz does not appear in them.
 The last episode to feature Buz Murdock was "A Gift For a Warrior", which originally aired on January 18, 1963 (although it was probably filmed much earlier in the season in relation to the order in which the episodes aired, the last full episode Maharis actually completed filming was "Hey Moth, Come Eat the Flame.")
-After this episode, the character of Buz Murdock was never so much as mentioned in the series again.
+After this episode, the character of Buz Murdock was never mentioned again.
 Eventually the role of Tod's sidekick was taken up by the character of Lincoln Case (Glenn Corbett), who finished out the remainder of the series.

 In the short-lived sequel series to Route 66 which aired for just four episodes during the summer of 1993, Buz Murdock is established as the illegitimate father of the character Nick Lewis (portrayed by actor James Wilder).
 The premise of the more recent series is that Buz willed the car to Nick following Buz's death.
 However, this is inconsistent with the fact that it was Tod, not Buz, who was the owner of the car and that the two had parted ways (with Tod keeping the car) long before the conclusion of the original series.
-Furthermore, many fans of the original series felt that it would have been grossly out of character for Buz as portrayed therein to knowingly abandon a son he had fathered, especially considering the trauma of Buz's own background as an orphan.
+Furthermore, many fans of the original series felt that it would have been grossly out of character for Buz to knowingly abandon a son he had fathered, especially considering the trauma of Buz's own background as an orphan.